nisar-deriv/content-ai/README.md

 # Content Writer AI

 This project provides a content writer AI that processes weekly updates from different teams, enhances the text using NLP models, stores the updates, and compiles a final report.
-The project supports both OpenAI GPT-3/4 and a local Ollama server for text enhancement.
+The project supports a local Ollama server for text enhancement.

 ## Prerequisites